Wet woodland

 A wet woodland in West Devon has recently been estimated to produce 38 million flies per hectare per year.

-Wet woodlands play an important role in carbon storage and flood management.
+Wet woodlands play an important role in storing carbon and reducing floods.

 Beaver, Svetozar Cenis - Unsplash